naderfyi/xdc-hardhat-dpp/README.md

 # DBP Project

-This project demonstrates a Hardhat setup for deploying and testing smart contracts on the XDC network, including a private subnet and the Apothem testnet.
+Deploying and testing DBP smart contracts on the XDC network, on a private subnet and the Apothem testnet.

 ## Setup